-The unique software that we’ve built runs independently and tirelessly 24/7 across our platform, examining a large range of different behavioral parameters.
+In order to detect and remove fake reviews, we have a technical team dedicated to building and refining unique fraud detection software.
+And we’re always working to improve it.
+We can’t reveal exactly how our software works because that would defeat its purpose.
+What we can tell you is that it runs independently, 24/7 across our platform, examining a large range of different behavioral parameters - such as, for example, IP addresses.
 The system then uses an algorithm to calculate the likelihood that reviews are fake.
 This is represented by a ‘fake score’.

 If the score for an individual review is very high, our software will automatically move the review offline and send an email message to notify the reviewer.
 At this stage, none of our employees are directly involved - everything is handled by the software alone.

-Why start with behavioral factors to assess reviews?
+Why use software to assess reviews?

 In any event, it’s always necessary to look at a full range of indicators.
 We never remove a review based on one parameter alone - it’s always multiple factors that lead to taking something offline.